President Abraham Lincoln Hotel: Opening

-Grand opening was Friday, August 30, 1985.
-Then-governor, Jim Thompson, was among those at the dedication ceremony.
-The marble floors were imported from Italy.
-So was the Murano-glass chandelier—the glass was originally manufactured on an island off of Venice.
-The Axminster carpet came from Great Britain.
-At the time of the opening, the hotel featured two restaurants and two bars.
-Lindsay's Gallery, one of the two restaurants was named in honor of Springfield poet Vachel Lindsay.
+The new center of hospitality was furnished with some unique decorative features, such as marble floors which were imported from Italy.
+So was the Venetian / Murano-glass chandelier—the glass was originally manufactured on an island off-shore from Venice.
+The Axminster carpet came from being woven in Great Britain.

+At the time of the 1985 opening, the hotel featured two restaurants and two bars.
+Lindsay's Gallery, one of the two restaurants was named in honor of noted Springfield poet Vachel Lindsay (1879–1931).
 Displayed at the entrance to the restaurant was an 8-foot rendition of Lindsay's 1913 painting, "The Wedding of the Rose and the Lotus."

 The hotel's other restaurant was the Floreale Room.
-It featured Northern Italian cuisine and was named after the Italian word for “the flower.”
-That restaurant would later close in August 1997.
-The Globe Tavern, an upper-level bar, is named after the Springfield inn where Abraham Lincoln once stayed.
+It featured Northern Italian style cuisine and was named after the Italian word for "the flower."
+That restaurant closed in August 1997.
+The Globe Tavern, an upper-level bar, is named after the famous Springfield inn where Abraham Lincoln would have occasionally stopped and stayed.

-Two suites furnished with rare antiques cost $275 per night.
-Rooms started at $65 per night.
-The average construction cost of the 320-room, $28.5 million hotel was $89,000 per room.
+Two special suites were furnished with rare antiques and currently cost $275 per night.
+Guest rooms started originally at $65 per night.
+The average construction cost of the 320-room, $28.5 million Ramada Renaissance hotel was about $89,000 per room.

 Problems with debt

 While the hotel made payments to its state loan initially, it fell behind in payments just two years after opening.
 In 1990, the state restructured the loan to require payments only when the hotel made a profit.
 In 1997 regular payments stopped; two payments of less than $143,000 were made in 2002.

-In February 1997, Marriott bought the Renaissance chain, dropping the word Ramada from its name.
-However, Marriott failed to renew the franchise agreement in 2005, and the hotel name was changed to the President Abraham Lincoln Hotel and Conference Center.
+In February 1997 Marriott Hotels & Resorts chain bought the Renaissance chain, dropping the word Ramada from the Springfield hotel's name.
+However, Marriott failed to renew the local franchise agreement eight years later in 2005, and the hotel name was then changed to the President Abraham Lincoln Hotel and Conference Center.